-The minimum amount of liability for damages under the contracts is the minimum amount of liability specified by laws and ordinances. b.
-Outline of a directors' and officers' liability insurance contract in which directors and officers are the insured persons
+The minimum amount of liability for damages under the contracts is the minimum amount of liability specified by laws and ordinances.

 The Company has entered into a directors' and officers' liability insurance contract with an insurance company as stipulated in Article 430-3, paragraph 1 of the Companies Act.
 Directors (including persons who were in office during the fiscal year under review) of the Company are the insured persons under the contract.
 The insurance premiums are borne in full by the Company.
 Under the insurance contract, the insurance company agrees to indemnify any damage that may arise when directors or officers, who are the insured persons, assume liability for the execution of their duties or receive a claim related to the pursuit of such liability.
 The contract is renewed each year.
 The insurance contract states that insurance shall not be paid in cases where the Company takes action pursuing liability for compensation of damages against directors or officers and stipulates provisions to the effect that the scope of damages to be compensated shall be limited, for the purpose of guaranteeing the appropriateness of the directors' and officers' execution of duties.
 The Company also plans to renew the contract with the same content at next renewal.